 We know first impressions matter, so it’s important to uncover the time and steps it takes for a customer to sign up and complete the first step of your onboarding process.
 Typically, if the customer does not complete this step quickly, they are highly unlikely to do so in the future.

 In addition, analyzing drop-off steps that may be causing friction to complete the first step of onboarding will provide insight into the customer experience.

 Step 1: Determine what sign-up and the first step of the onboarding process looks like for your team

-What does sign up look like for your team?
-With some of our SaaS customers, this could be as simple as clicking on a trial sign up button or it can be as complicated as going through numerous steps and clicks to verify if the customer is signed up for trial.
+What does sign-up look like for your team?
+With some of our SaaS customers, this could be as simple as clicking on a trial sign-up button, or it can be as complicated as going through numerous steps and clicks to verify a customer has signed up for a trial.

-Afterwards, you want to determine and define the first step of the onboarding process as well as the ideal time between sign up and first step.
+Afterward, you want to determine and define the first step of the onboarding process, as well as the ideal time between sign-up and the first step.